wbcbz7/sndlib-watcom/README.md

   **absolutely untested**, implemented by careful(-less) documentation/source reading :)

-  `detect()` first probes common PAS IO ranges, then, if IRQ/DMA are unknown, calls MVSOUND.SYS driver to get IRQ/DMA settings. if MVSOUND.SYS is not present, you MUST pass valid IRQ/DMA settings in `deviceInfo` structure, or else device initilaization will fail.
+  `detect()` first probes common PAS IO ranges, then, if IRQ/DMA are unknown, calls MVSOUND.SYS driver to get IRQ/DMA settings. if MVSOUND.SYS is not loaded, you MUST pass valid IRQ/DMA settings in `deviceInfo` structure, or else device initialization will fail.

 ### ...future plans